krissh6563-droid/CPwithPython/README.md

 ### Encapsulation
 * Wrapping the data and method into a single entity is called encapsulation
 * Encapsulation can be achieved by declaring the data members and methods of a class either as private or protected.
+* We can declare method and variable as Protected by using single underscore ( _ ) and for Private we can use double underscore ( __ )
+* Protected member can be acce